-Both New Mexico and Oklahoma impose a withholding tax on payments to non-residents of oil and gas proceeds derived from royalty interests.
+Both New Mexico and Oklahoma impose a withholding tax on payments to nonresidents of oil and gas proceeds derived from royalty interests.
 To reduce the administrative burden imposed by these rules, the Trustee has opted to allow the payors of oil and gas proceeds to withhold on royalty payments made to the Trust.
-The Trust files New Mexico and Oklahoma tax returns, obtains a refund, and distributes that refund to Unit holders.
+The Trust files New Mexico tax returns, obtains a refund, and distributes that refund to Unit holders.

 Withholding at the Trust level reduces the amount of cash available for distribution to Unit holders.
-Unit holders who transfer their Units before either the New Mexico or Oklahoma tax refunds are received by the Trust or after the refunds are received but before the next Monthly Record Date will not receive any portion of the refund.
-As a result, such Unit holders may incur a double tax - first through the reduced distribution received from the Trust and second by the tax payment made directly to New Mexico or Oklahoma taxing authorities with the filing of their New Mexico or Oklahoma income tax returns.
+Unit holders who transfer their Units before the New Mexico tax refunds are received by the Trust or after the refunds are received but before the next Monthly Record Date will not receive any portion of the refund.
+As a result, such Unit holders may incur a double tax - first through the reduced distribution received from the Trust and second by the tax payment made directly to the New Mexico taxing authority with the filing of their New Mexico income tax returns (if applicable).
+With respect to Oklahoma, the Trust has historically claimed and received refunds for withholding and distributed these refunds to Unit holders.
+However, beginning in 2018, the Trust's refund claims have been denied, and the Trust may not qualify for an exemption from withholding in Oklahoma.
+The Trustee is actively working with the Oklahoma Tax Commission to resolve the issue.
+Unless the Trust is eligible to obtain an exemption from Oklahoma withholding tax or obtain a refund of Oklahoma withholding tax, Unit holders subject to Oklahoma income tax would be required to file an Oklahoma income tax return in order to claim a credit or refund for any Oklahoma withholding tax attributable to such Unit holder.
+Unit holders entitlement to such a refund or credit will be dependent upon the relevant facts and circumstances of such Unit holder.